Userdflt/Leveraging-Local-LLM-for-Self-Correcting-Retrieval-Augmented-Generation-RAG-/README.md

-# ReflectiveRAG: Self-Correcting Retrieval-Augmented Generation with Local Vector Storage
+# Adaptive Local LLM Agent for Self-Correcting Retrieval-Augmented Generation

 ![Diagram](mermaid-diagram-2024-09-11-202622.png)

 [CLICK FOR NOTEBOOK - CODE](Local_RAG_LLM.ipynb)

-Yes, the code you've provided can be considered an **AI agent**.
 It implements a system that autonomously performs a series of actions to answer user questions effectively.
-Here's why it qualifies as an AI agent:

 1. **Autonomous Decision-Making**: The system decides whether to retrieve documents from a local vector store or perform a web search based on the user's question.
 This decision-making process is handled by the `indicator` function, which routes the question appropriately.